farshed/SoundSpice-mobile/README.md

 -  React Navigation v5
 -  Styled Components

-## Upcoming Features
+## Todo

--  Built-in metadata editor
+-  [ ] Built-in metadata editor
--  Sync data across devices
--  Download music from Youtube and SoundCloud
+-  [ ] Stream and download music from Youtube & SoundCloud
+-  [ ] Music syncing across devices

-## Development
+## Support

+Best way to support is to suggest a feature or open a PR.
+Also, hit that ⭐️ button.